olliepalmer/phd/docs/docs/faqs.md

 The figures also appear in slightly different places in the PDF version.
 This is because the PDF was constrained by page layouts, whereas each chapter in the online version flows in one long document, so you don't have to jump back and forth to refer to images.

+So, just to reiterate - feel free to read the online version, but please cite the PDF!

 ### Q: Can I use your images / videos?

-Yes, feel free to embed images/videos of my work or quote this thesis, but please do cite the source.
+Yes, feel free to embed images/videos of my work or quote this thesis, but please do cite the source wherever you use them.
+I'm always happy for my work to be shared.

-Copyright of third-party images remains with their author; images are only reproduced here for educational purposes; this site makes no profit.
+Copyright of third-party images remains with their author; images are only reproduced here for educational purposes (this site makes no profit).
 If you own an image you'd like me to take down, please get in touch.

 ### Q: You wrote the thesis in 2017.
 Why's it taken so long to put it online?